Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-lightbox-effect-without-using-plugins.md

 }
 ```

-As for our Lightbox goes, we need it to span over the whole page, and be fixed starting from the top.
+As for our Lightbox goes, we need it to span over the whole page and be fixed starting from the top.

 ```css
 .lightbox {